 The review was to ensure it was remained consistent with administration policies.

-Another point about Vinman today.
+Another point about Vinman today, this kind of shocked me.

-Sean Davis will join us later, pointed this out in a tweet I saw, you know, admitting that he kind of went behind the president's back to speak with Zelensky and instruct Zelensky on what policies he should be pursuing and what his posture ought to be towards the U.S. Because he already admitted in previous testimony that he told Ukraine to ignore Trump.
+Sean Davis will join us later, pointed this out in a tweet I saw, you know, admitting that he kind of went behind the president's back to speak with Zelensky and instruct Zelensky on what policies he should be pursuing and what his posture ought to be towards the U.S. because he already admitted in previous testimony that he told Ukraine to ignore Trump.

 Okay, I have a problem with that.